MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 The database connection is configured successfully if the offer deployment completes without error.

-Continuing to take [Oracle WebLogic Server Cluster on VMs](https://aka.ms/wls-vm-cluster) as an example, after the deployment completes, select **Outputs**.
-You'll find the URL of the WebLogic Administration Console as the value of the **adminConsoleUrl** output.
+Continuing to take [Oracle WebLogic Server Cluster on VMs](https://aka.ms/wls-vm-cluster) as an example, after the deployment completes, follow these steps in the Azure portal to find the Admin console URL.

+1. find the resource group in which you deployed WLS.
+1. Under **Settings**, select **Deployments**.
+1. Select the deployment with the longest **Duration**.
+It should be the bottom most deployment.
+1. Select **Outputs**.
+1. The URL of the WebLogic Administration Console as the value of the **adminConsoleUrl** output.
-- To view the WebLogic Administration Console, first copy the value of the output variable `adminConsoleUrl`.
+1. Copy the value of the output variable `adminConsoleUrl`.
 Next, paste the value into your browser address bar and press **Enter** to open the sign-in page of the WebLogic Administration Console.

+Follow the steps in this section to verify the database connection.

 - Sign in to the WebLogic Administration Console with the username and password you provided on the **Basics** blade.
 - Under the **Domain Structure**, select **Services**, **Data Sources**, then **testpasswordless**.
 - Select the **Monitoring** tab.
 You'll find the state of data source is **Running**, as shown in the following screenshot.